fireattack/lastfm-collage-generator/README.md

   --size SIZE           Size of each image in the collage [default: 500].
   --font FONT           Font file to use for text [default: SourceHanSans-Regular.otf].
 ```

+Note: it by default uses an open-source font called Source Han Sans for better CJK support, which is included in the repo for your convenience.
+If you want to use another font, you can change it using `--font path/to/fontfile`.

 Interactive mode
 ----------------